Friday, July 26, 2024

 A work around is to select the x.org x server as shown below.
 But once you do that, you cannot suspend Ubuntu anymore

-Note: after doing the instruction here below, I got back my correct display
+Note: after doing the instruction here below, I got back my correct display (but still cannot awake successfully after suspend)

 sudo apt-get update